-6.1 Data Analysis/Identification of Strengths and Opportunities for Improvement Quality Committees are expected to meet quarterly, per the agreed-upon schedule established by the Office of QA in collaboration with the bureau commissioners (or designees).
-Activities will be documented and monitored via the CQI Actions and Recommendation Tracker, with check-ins occurring via Quality Committee meetings and formal updates published in each semi-annual report.
-While performance metrics may be reviewed on varying frequencies (i.e., weekly, monthly, quarterly, annually, etc.) as relevant to each metric and factoring in any lag time associated with the data, Quality Committees will meet a minimum of quarterly, per the schedule displayed in Table 2 below.
+6.1 Data Analysis/Identification of Strengths and Opportunities for Improvement

+Quality Committees are expected to meet quarterly, per the agreed-upon schedule established by the Office of QA in collaboration with the bureau commissioners (or designees).
+Activities will be documented and monitored via the CQI Actions and Recommendation Tracker (reference Appendix B), with check-ins occurring via Quality Committee meetings and formal updates published in each semiannual report.
+Performance metrics may be reviewed on varying frequencies (i.e., weekly, monthly, quarterly, and annually) as relevant to each metric and factoring in any lag time associated with the data; Quality Committees will meet a minimum of quarterly.